Scuubii/KOGC/hardware.md

 AMD’s platform is robust and gaming-focused.
 While they offer CPUs tailored for workloads, dual-CCD processors can introduce latency.
 However, AMD’s server processors are undisputedly superior to Intel’s in performance and efficiency.

-Design Differences
+## Design Differences

 The Intel vs. AMD debate has largely faded, as both brands now produce exceptional CPUs.
 Intel’s monolithic CPU die design provides slightly lower latency, whereas AMD’s chiplet-based design allows for higher core counts and scalability.

 Monolithic (Intel): The CPU die is a single piece, which minimizes latency but limits scalability.
 Chiplet (AMD): Multiple chiplets are connected via a high-speed interconnect.
 While this introduces slight latency, it allows for greater scalability and cost efficiency.

 Fun fact: Intel criticized AMD’s chiplet design, calling it “glue.”
-Ironically, Intel later adopted the same technology for its server CPUs, which delivered worse performance and efficiency compared to AMD.
+Ironically, Intel later adopted the same technology for its server CPUs, which delivered worse performance and efficiency compared to AMD's counterparts.